Kingswood - Werrington

 Kingswood - Werrington lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, NSW State Government's SA2 level projections are used, released in 2022 with 2021 as the base year.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with a base year of 2021 are utilized.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-By 2041, Kingswood-Werrington's population is forecast to increase by 8,802 persons, recording a gain of 29.1% over the 17-year period.
+Future population trends indicate a significant increase in the top quartile of national statistical areas, with Kingswood-Werrington expected to grow by 8,802 persons to 2041 based on latest numbers, recording a gain of 28.3% over the 17 years.

 Frequently Asked Questions - Population